canvas-ai/canvas-electron/README.md

 ``universe://reports``
 will return all reports indexed ("linked") by the bitmap index of the "reports" layer for your entire universe.

 You want to prevent having multiple layers representing the same data.
-"Reports", "reports_new", "reports2", "customera-reports" should be represented by one layer ("reports" for example), leaving the larger context(layer order) handle the filtering for you.
+"Reports", "reports_new", "reports2", "customera-reports" should be represented by one layer ("reports" for example), leaving the actual context(layer order) handle the filtering for you.

 This setup enables having the same data accessible through different, ad-hoc "filesystem-like" context paths:
 ``universe://photos/2023/06``